apache/sling-org-apache-sling-capabilities/README.md

 Each service must have its own unique namespace, used to split the capabilities in categories that can be provided separately (see below):

     @ProviderType
     public interface CapabilitiesSource {

-        /** @return the namespace to use to group our capabilities.
-         *  That name must be unique in a given Sling instance.
-         */
-        String getNamespace();

-        /** @return zero to N capabilities, each being represented by
+    /** Return zero to N capabilities, each being represented by
      *  a key/value pair.
+     *
+     *  Services implementing this interface must be careful to
+     *  avoid crossing trust boundaries.
+They should only expose data that
+     * is accessible to the ResourceResolver that's passed
+     *  as a parameter.
+     *
+     * @return a Map of capabilities
+     * @param resolver used to establish the user's identity
      * @throws Exception if the capabilities could not be computed.
      */
-        Map<String, Object> getCapabilities() throws Exception;
+      Map<String, Object> getCapabilities(ResourceResolver resolver) throws Exception;
     }

 The sling/capabilities resource type